priyanshuchawda/farmer_automation/weather/README.md

-├── api_client.py            # Handles all interactions with the OpenWeather API ├── combined_forecast.py     # Logic for combining local model and API forecasts ├── config.py                # Configuration settings and API key loading ├── gemini_client.py         # Handles interactions with the Google Gemini API for NLU and Google Search ├── last_update.txt          # Stores the last update date for the local model ├── pune_weather_cleaned.csv # Cleaned historical weather data for Pune ├── requirements.txt         # Python dependencies
+├── api_client.py            # Handles all interactions with the OpenWeather API ├── combined_forecast.py     # Logic for combining local model and API forecasts ├── config.py                # Configuration settings and API key loading ├── ai_client.py         # Handles interactions with the Google AI API for NLU and Google Search ├── last_update.txt          # Stores the last update date for the local model ├── pune_weather_cleaned.csv # Cleaned historical weather data for Pune ├── requirements.txt         # Python dependencies